U.N. Security Council to meet on Israeli-Palestinian violence

 UNITED NATIONS The United Nations Security Council will hold a special meeting on Friday to discuss the recent spate of violence between Israel and the Palestinians in which 39 people have been killed over the past two weeks.

 The meeting, which diplomats said was called at the request of council member Jordan, will include a briefing from the U.N. secretariat on the situation on the ground and will take place at 11 a.m.
-EDT (4 p.m.
-British Time), the United Nations said on Thursday.
+EDT (1500 GMT), the United Nations said on Thursday.

 The diplomats, speaking on condition of anonymity, said no resolution was planned at the moment but there might be an attempt to get the council to issue a statement aimed at urging the two sides to curb the violence.